 The Canadian Cardiovascular Society is advising healthcare providers to suspend non-essential appointments and consult with their patients by phone or online conferencing where possible.

-If an in-person appointment is necessary, follow the PHAC guidelines to minimize the risk of exposure to the coronavirus.
+If an in-person appointment is necessary, follow your doctor’s directions to minimize the risk of exposure to the coronavirus.

-Public health authorities are vigilantly monitoring the situation and providing advice to doctors and other healthcare providers.
+Public health authorities are vigilantly monitoring the situation and providing advice to healthcare providers.
 So there should be measures in place at your doctor’s office to protect both patients and medical team members.

 Should I attend my regular INR checks at the clinic?